jeqcho/in-context-language-learning/30-Jan-20/README.md

 I will try to complete the `get_final_token_cross_entropy` function first.
 We can then see if it returns the same answers to different batches.

 Great!
 We calculated the CE loss and it's different across batches.

+# Feb 6

+Back to working on this project.
+Will add wandb logging to track epoch effects and schedule more runs.